emilybowers3000/Project_4_Group_1/README.md

     - Overall, 86% of patients did not expire while inpatient

 ## References
 We utilized prior class activities to help write and/or modify code for specific use in this project.
-Addtionally, xxxx We utilized xxxxx
+Addtionally, we utilized https://scikit-learn.org/stable/modules/tree.html
+We utilized (https://www.geeksforgeeks.org/confusion-matrix-machine-learning/) to help understand Confusion matrices and data output.

 ## Presentation
-Our visualizations can be found on our xxxxx
+Our visualizations can be found on our Tableau dashboard: https://public.tableau.com/shared/SNBMQKXPM?:display_count=n&:origin=viz_share_link

+Presentation slides here: